AndrewBenavides/RedditDailyProgrammer/FS/C001_E/readme.md

+# Simple Input and Output

-﻿Create a program that will ask the users name, age, and reddit username.
+Create a program that will ask the users name, age, and reddit username.
 Have it tell them the information back, in the format:

     your name is (blank), you are (blank) years old, and your username is (blank)